-75 A. No officer or employee of any governmental agency of state government or Eastern Virginia Medical School shall have a personal interest in a contract with the governmental agency of which he is 76 77 an officer or employee, other than his own contract of employment.

-78 B. No officer or employee of any governmental agency of state government or Eastern Virginia 79 Medical School shall have a personal interest in a contract with any other governmental agency of state 80 government unless such contract is (i) awarded as a result of competitive sealed bidding or competitive negotiation as defined set forth in § 2.2-4301 2.2-4302.1 or § 2.2-4302.2 or (ii) is awarded after a 81 finding, in writing, by the administrative head of the governmental agency that competitive bidding or 82 83 negotiation is contrary to the best interest of the public.
-84
+- A. No other officer or employee of any governmental agency of local government shall have a personal interest in a contract with the agency of which he is an officer or employee other than his own contract of employment. - B. No officer or employee of any governmental agency of local government shall have a personal interest in a contract with any other governmental agency that is a component of the government of his county, city or town unless such contract is (i) awarded as a result of competitive sealed bidding or competitive negotiation as defined set forth in § 2.2-4301 2.2-4302.1 or 2.2-4302.2 or is awarded as a result of a procedure embodying competitive principles as authorized by subdivisions A 10 or A 11 of § 2.2-4343 or (ii) is awarded after a finding, in writing, by the administrative head of the governmental agency that competitive bidding or negotiation is contrary to the best interest of the public.